-Policy C-PA-4c: Locate parking areas to directly connect with trails if possible.
+Policy C-PA-4b: Locate parking areas to directly connect with trails if possible.
 In locating new, large parking lots, consider the landward (east) side of State Highway 1 to reduce impacts to ocean views if safe trail crossings of the highway can be provided.
 (New)

-Policy C-PA-4d: Locate parking in visually screened areas screened from public view.
+Policy C-PA-4c: When feasible locate parking in areas screened from public view.
 (Existing LCP Revised)